generalentropy/meowlogy/README.md

 - Click 'New fact' to load a random cat fact and picture.
 - Select a language flag to change the language of the facts.
 - Click 'Save' to add a fact and its picture to your favorites.
-- Access your favorite facts and pictures in the side panel.
+- Access your favorite facts in the side panel.

 ## Technologies